BioDAS/biodas.github.io/wiki/DAS1.6E.md

 The capabilities advertised by a DAS server may change upon authentication.
 For example a server may choose to only advertise writeback as a capability to authenticated clients.
+However, authentication capabilities should be expressed at the source level as the finest level of granularity.
+A source should have only one authentication capability (none, authreq or authopt).
+Mixing public and private data on the same source is not definable at the current granularity of capability definitions.

 ##### Authentication Methods